syncfusion-content/ej2-react-docs/ej2-react/grid/nextjs-getting-started.md

 Once the setup is complete, the application is ready to be configured with Syncfusion<sup style="font-size:70%">&reg;</sup> components.

-## Adding Syncfusion<sup style="font-size:70%">&reg;</sup> React Data Grid packages
+## Adding Syncfusion<sup style="font-size:70%">&reg;</sup> React DataGrid packages

 Syncfusion<sup style="font-size:70%">&reg;</sup> React component packages are available on [npmjs.com](https://www.npmjs.com/search?q=ej2-react).
 To use Syncfusion<sup style="font-size:70%">&reg;</sup> React components in the project, install the corresponding npm package.

-Here, the [React Data Grid component](https://www.syncfusion.com/react-components/react-data-grid) is used as an example.
-To install the React Data Grid component in the project, use the following command:
+Here, the [React DataGrid component](https://www.syncfusion.com/react-components/react-data-grid) is used as an example.
+To install the React DataGrid component in the project, use the following command:

 {% tabs %}
 {% highlight bash tabtitle="NPM" %}